-Man killed mother in Crowlas knife attack
+Man killed mother and injured brother in Crowlas knife attack

 Judge Simon Carr told the court Poynton-Whiting was suffering from a severe psychotic episode when he armed himself with a knife and visited the house.

-The judge described how his younger brother showed "incredible bravery" forcing him out of the house before he got back in through a broken window and launched another attack on his mother.
+The judge described how his younger brother showed "incredible bravery", forcing him out of the house before he got back in through a broken window and launched another attack on his mother.

 Prosecutor Sean Brunton QC said it was a "completely unprovoked" attack which was attributed to a "catastrophic breakdown of his mental health".